How to Cut Through a Saturated Job Market & Find a Job You Love

 Initially, he took a role at an organization that didn’t feel like the right fit, but he was grateful to have a job while he continued to look for the right opportunity.

-Morton applied for many roles in that span of time, but nothing worked out until he added RecruitMilitary services to help power his job search.
-Shortly after creating a RecruitMilitary profile, our recruiters introduced Morton to his current employer, Kern Technology Group (KTG).
+Morton applied for many roles in that span of time, but nothing worked out until he added RecruitMilitary Placement Services to help power his job search.

 See his story